AnonymerNiklasistanonym/RaspiForBeginners/README.md

 # RaspiForBeginners

-In this repository I'll wanted to document (now also with other cool people :raised_hands:) everything I do with my *new* Raspberry Pi 3 just for fun and education.
+In this repository I'll document (now also with other cool people :raised_hands:) everything I do with my *new* Raspberry Pi 3 just for fun and education.

-You can use this repository as a beginners tutorial for your own Raspberry Pi or probably learn something new and cool about it (or help us to make this tutorial/repository better :).
+You can use this repository as a beginners tutorial for your own Raspberry Pi [3] or probably learn something new and cool about it (or even help us to make this tutorial/repository better :).

-Have fun with your Raspberry Pi 3 :smiley:
+Have fun with your Raspberry Pi 3! :smiley:

 # 0. Other cool things

-Outside of the tutorial in this document you can find these things also on this repository:
+Outside of the tutorial you can find in this repository also:

 * A funny and short introduction into Linux and Bash (only in German for now) from [denniskeller](https://github.com/denniskeller)
-  → find it in the directory `linuxdemo` (download it and click `index.html`)
+  → find it in the [directory `linuxdemo`](linuxdemo) (download the repository and open`index.html`)
-* Some scripts in different languages if you want to get in touch with some programming languages
+* Some simple scripts in different languages if you want to get in touch with some programming languages
-* Other things - if you have something cool just contribute it :D (or let me link your repository/website)
+* Other things if you have something cool and contribute it :D (links to cool websites and repositories are also allowed)

 # 1. Get the hardware